FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 In the full path deployment scenario, i.e., `K=N+1`, FC-BGP and BGPsec have the same path protection rate.
 However, in the partial path deployment scenario, i.e., `K<N-L-1`, FC-BGP can protect more paths than BGPsec.

 So, the conclusion can be drawn that FC-BGP provides strictly more security benefits than BGPsec in partial/incremental deployment.

+### ASPA

+The ASPA {{ASPA-Profile}} {{ASPA-Verification}} mechanism is designed to solve the problem of route leak with RPKI ASPA signed objects and AS_PATH attribute.
+However, it does not protect the AS_PATH attribute.
+Thus, ASPA and FC-BGP are complementary technologies.

+### Only to Customer (OTC) Attribute

+OTC is a route-leak detection and prevention mechanism.
+However, the OTC value itself is not protected.
+It can be forged.
+With the signature, FC-BGP can protect the Flags-OTC flag.
+So the FC-BGP route leak prevention mechanism is complementary to the OTC attribute.

 ## Implementation Status